5 tips for a slicker Zoom meeting 4 CFP® Pros

 *IMPORTANT* – If you pause your screen share, make sure to UNPAUSE it, or you’ll lose people and context.

 3. Letting someone else share without being a host

-One of Zoom’s security updates made it so that participants couldn’t share without being made a co-host.
-If you decide you want to let anyone in your meeting share, I wanted to make sure you knew about how to make it more easily available.
+One of Zoom’s security updates made it so that participants couldn’t share without being made a co-host (unless you do this simple trick).

 Then click on ‘settings’ in the left column menu and click on the ‘in meeting (basic)’ portion of the screen (underneath ‘schedule meeting’).

 Then scroll to ‘screen sharing’ and change the ‘who can share?’ answer to ‘all participants.’
 You can let ‘all participants take over each others screens if you want to.
 Make sure to click ‘save’ when you’re done.